ygt-mikekchar/rust-monad-kata/README.md

 Note: I think that everything in this kata so far can be done with the stable compiler.
 It would be nice to implement `apply` and use it for `sequence`, but I suspect it is currently impossible.
 I will update this kata as I learn more.
+"Higher order types", which is what we are doing in this kata is a well known pain point in Rust.
+I didn't know this before I started along this path, but even still I think this is a great exercise for discovering both the good things about Rust and the limitations.

 ## Pseudo-Random Number Generation